**Note: The information in this comparison was updated 9/5/2015,

 What Makes A Good Website Builder

 Before you begin your search, it’s important to understand what makes a good website builder.
-There are a lot of builders on the marked, but how can you tell the good from the bad?
+There are a lot of builders on the market, but how can you tell the good ones from the bad ones?

-They can range from, very “user-friendly”, to “extremely frustrating” but there are three main benefits that you’ll want to look for when making your choice.
+They can range from, very “user-friendly”, to “extremely frustrating” but there are three main features that you’ll want to look for when making your choice.

 - Ease of use.

 One of the biggest considerations is how easy or difficult the website builder’s editor is to use.
-If the editor is too difficult and you get frustrated and give up, it’s pretty much useless to you since you’ll never build your site.
+If the editor is too difficult and you get frustrated and give up along the way, it’s pretty much useless, since you’ll never build your site.

 - Power to build.

 Often people will look at the price, or ease of use when selecting a website builder.

 Ultimately, you need a website builder that offers the tools you need to build your site.
 If you can’t build the site you want, there’s no reason to select a builder just because it’s cheap or easy.